The Role Goals and Objectives:

 At the meeting:

-- In British clubs - sit near the front of the room for quick and easy access to the lectern.
+- Sit near the front of the room for quick and easy access to the lectern.

 During the meeting: